Bokbasen/php-sdk-auth/README.md

 ## Use TGT cache

 You can cache the TGT using any [PSR-6](http://www.php-fig.org/psr/psr-6/) compatible package.
-Example below is using Symphony's file caching.
+Example below is using Symfony's file caching.

  ```php
  <?php